jenbuzz/activatoradmin/README.md

 ##Usage

 Login using these fixed credentials: Username = admin & Password = admin.
 The credentials are set in config/config.ini.
+To change to password you need to first generate a new one using PHP's password_hash() function.
+Example: "password_hash('activatoradmin_' . 'your_new_password_goes_here', PASSWORD_DEFAULT)".

 A default database structure can be found in docs/db.sql.
 Use database mapping as explained under Configuration if the default database structure is different.